OmerEfron/friendlinesv2.0/api_docs/architecture/push_notifications_architecture.md

 The Push Notifications architecture enables real-time notifications for Friendlines users when:
 - ✅ Someone they follow creates a new post (IMPLEMENTED)
+- ✅ Someone invites them to join a group (IMPLEMENTED)
+- ✅ Someone accepts their group invitation (IMPLEMENTED)
+- ✅ Someone sends them a friend request (IMPLEMENTED)
+- ✅ Someone accepts their friend request (IMPLEMENTED)
 - A post is shared to a group they belong to (future extension)
 - Someone likes or comments on their post (future extension)

-**Current Status**: Core push notification functionality is fully implemented and integrated.
+**Current Status**: Core push notification functionality is fully implemented and integrated, including social interactions.

 ## Architecture